-Consistent with State and Federal law, there shall be no discrimination or harassment of any kind based on any statutorily (federal, state or local) protected class, including but not limited to: race, religious creed, color, national origin, , ancestry, physical disability (including HIV and AIDS), mental disability, medical condition (ex. cancer), genetic information, marital status, sex, gender, gender identity, gender expression, pregnancy, sexual orientation, age, political affiliation, military and veteran status or legitimate union activities against any employee or applicant for employment by the union, the City or by anyone employed by the City.
+Consistent with State and Federal law, there There shall be no discrimination or harassment of any kind based on any statutorily (federal, state or local) protected class, including but not limited to: race, religious creed, color, national origin, sex, ancestry, physical disability (including HIV and AIDS), mental disability, medical condition (ex. cancer), genetic information, marital status, sex, gender, gender identity, gender expression, -pregnancy, sexual orientation, age, political affiliation, military and veteran status or legitimate union activities against any employee or applicant for employment by the union, or by the City or by anyone employed by the City; and to the extent prohibited by applicable state and federal law, there shall be no discrimination because of age.
+There shall be no discrimination against any disabled person solely because of such disability unless that disability prevents the person from meeting the minimum standards established.